msrd0/QtWebApp/README.md

+## NOTE: The current version seems to be broken!
+Use commit b33e41b7db92a258bc01b23b227ae3dcac0c77d1

+After downloading the git repository, do `git checkout b33e41b7db92a258bc01b23b227ae3dcac0c77d1`.
+This is the version before I merged some updates from the original library, which somehow broke the sending of the body of web pages.

 # QtWebApp [![Build Status](https://img.shields.io/travis/msrd0/QtWebApp/master.svg)](https://travis-ci.org/msrd0/QtWebApp) [![License](https://img.shields.io/badge/license-GPL3-blue.svg)](https://github.com/msrd0/QtWebApp/blob/master/LICENSE)

 QtWebApp is a HTTP server library in C++, inspired by Java Servlets.
 This is a fork of